ConradRichards/Financial-Sales-Data-Analysis/README.md

 ### Executive Summary:

-In project "A" were its raw data file stored in this repitoary named "Raw Data Sales Analysis" , showcases a Wholesale distrubtion company called Home Depot asking for a Summarized sales report/dashboard involving large datasets to view totals, trends, and comparisons of there lumbar building sales department over the course of several years inclduing identifying trends, growth and any sales dips.
+In project "A" were its raw data file stored in this Repository named "Raw Data Sales Analysis" , showcases a Wholesale distrubtion company called Home Depot asking for a Summarized sales report/dashboard involving large datasets to view totals, trends, and comparisons of there lumbar building sales department over the course of several years inclduing identifying trends, growth and any sales dips.

 In project "B" were its file stored in this repitoary named "End-to-End Sales & Profitability Analysis Dashboard" showcases a beverege distrubtion company requesting an interactive dashboard for real time insights adding on to needing metrics to track to reduce margin leakage to enable data driven decsions.

 ### Methodology: